Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.

 Leaving organic matter covering your soil creates habitat for soil organisms, while also feeding the soil, increasing water retention, and returning nutrients back to the dirt.

-Over time, chop and drop along with reduced soil disruption results in healthy, thriving soil in the same way its built on the floor of the forest.
+Over time, chop 'n' drop along with reduced soil disruption results in healthy, thriving soil in the same way its built on the floor of the forest.

 Improving Soil Quality Over Time